zach-chairez/Gene_Sequences/RNN Missing Values.md

 hit_or_miss = abs(np.round(y_predicted[miss])) == subseq_original[miss+1]
 accuracy = sum(sum(hit_or_miss))/len_miss*100
 ```
 The testing accuracy has been steadily in the upper 90's (usually 98 - 100%).
+We've done different combinations of training/testing files and the results are similar.